Contextual Knowledge Pursuit for Faithful Visual Synthesis: Method

 \subsection{Knowledge Aggregation}

-Once we have generated a knowledge-driven context $C$, we instruct an LLM $\mathcal{F}_{\theta}$ to further parse and aggregate the context into a concise prompt for the downstream text-to-vision generator.
-Our in-context LLM instruction consists of three paragraphs, namely Parsing Demonstration, Enhancement Request, and Knowledge Rejection.
-In the first paragraph, Parsing Demonstration guides the language model to digest the curated list of knowledge and enhance the prompt for downstream text-driven generators by providing one in-context example.
+This section introduces the knowledge aggregation mechanism to enhance the given underspecified captions.
+Once we have generated a knowledge-driven context $C$, we instruct an independent LLM $\mathcal{F}_{\theta}$ to further parse and aggregate the context for the downstream text-to-vision generator.
+Our in-context instruction majorly consists of three key components: Parsing Demonstration guides the language model to digest the curated list of knowledge and enhance the prompt for downstream text-driven generators by providing one in-context example.
 Then, Enhancement Request describes the task that the language model should execute.
-Note that different modalities have different styles of enhancements and we include examples in Appendix~\ref{sec:appendix_reproducibility} for each task.
 We associate the generator information (e.g., \texttt{<Generator>} = ``Stable Diffusion XL'') in the instruction for better generator-aware enhancement.
-Last but not least, Knowledge Rejection addresses the issue that the queried knowledge is not always relevant to the user's task.
-There exist rare cases in which the underlying faithfulness and relevance of the knowledge retrieved for the user's task are not satisfactory.
+Last but not least, Knowledge Rejection addresses the issue that the queried knowledge is not always helpful to the user's task.
+This happens if the language agent hallucinates a fact during self-elicitation or the underlying relevance of an external fact is not satisfactory.
 The knowledge rejection rule lets the language model override the knowledge context when it finds conflicts or redundancies.

-By concatenating three components as the modality instruction ($I$) with the query knowledge context (as $C$), the language model will generate the enhanced prompt $T = \mathcal{F}_{\theta}(I \cup C)$ for the downstream text-driven generative model.
+By concatenating three components (as $I$) with the query knowledge context (as $C$), the language model will generate the enhanced prompt $x^* = \mathcal{F}_{\theta}(I \cup C)$ for the downstream text-driven generative model.